-One common mistake men make is using head shampoo on their beard, but you can’t approach beard maintenance with the mentality of “Hair is hair, what does it matter what products I use?”
-The fact is, the hair on your beard is much different from the hair on your head – it’s thicker, coarser, and more wiry.
+One common mistake men make is using head shampoo on their beard.
+But you can’t approach beard maintenance with the mentality of “Hair is hair, what does it matter what products I use?”
+The fact is, the hair on your beard is much different from the hair on your head.
+It’s thicker, coarser, and more wiry.
 In order to properly cleanse the hair on your head, hair shampoo strips more of the natural oil your body produces.
 You need more of those oils in your beard to keep it smooth and nourished.
-That’s why you need to use a dedicated beard wash: it cleanses the beard and skin underneath without stripping away too much of the oil.
+That’s why you need to use a dedicated beard wash.
+It cleanses the beard and skin underneath without stripping away too much of the oil.
 And while you’re at it, add a beard conditioner or oil to your beard regimen.
-These can help supplement your natural oils to keep the beard extra soft and healthy.
+Doing so can help supplement your natural oils to keep the beard extra soft and healthy.

-A common misconception about beards is the idea that bigger is inherently better, but to make the most of a beard, you want it to look neat and tidy.
-Sure, a thick, full beard is glorious, but if you pay no mind to shaping and trimming it regularly, you will look disheveled at best, and like a caveman at worst.
-This is easily solved by investing in a quality beard trimmer, or better yet, visiting your local barber.
-If you really must do it yourself, do plenty of research before giving it a go.
+A common misconception about beards is the idea that bigger is inherently better.
+But actually, to make the most of a beard you want it to look neat and tidy.
+Sure, a thick, full beard is glorious.
+But if you pay no mind to shaping and trimming it regularly, you will look disheveled at best and like a caveman at worst.
+This is easily solved by investing in a quality beard trimmer.
+Or better yet, visiting your local barber.
+However, if you really must do it yourself, do plenty of research before giving it a go.

-A quality beard isn’t just about the shape, it’s also influenced by the lines – where the beard stops and starts on your face.
-Where you place your lines can drastically affect the look of your beard, and a common mistake men make is cutting the neckline too high.
-A simple way to get a clean, well-placed line is to start with a guide – press your trimmer flat against the line below each of your ears, then work your way to the center, keeping the line balanced along the point where your head meets your neck, just above your Adam’s apple.
+A quality beard isn’t just about the shape, it’s also influenced by the lines.
+That is, where the beard stops and starts on your face.
+Where you place your lines can drastically affect the look of your beard.
+A common mistake men make is cutting the neckline too high.
+A simple way to get a clean, well-placed line is to start with a guide.
+To do it, press your trimmer flat against the line below each of your ears, then work your way to the center.
+Keep the line balanced along the point where your head meets your neck, just above your Adam’s apple.
 The angle and lines of your beard should accentuate your jawline, not expose it.

-Depending on the style you’re going for, mustache widths and lengths vary, but one thing to definitely avoid is cutting your mustache too short in comparison to the rest of your beard.
-You want the two to be balanced, and keeping the mustache too short can throw that balance off.
+Depending on the style you’re going for, mustache widths and lengths vary.
+One thing to definitely avoid is cutting your mustache too short in comparison to the rest of your beard.
+Basically, you want the two to be balanced, and keeping the mustache too short can throw that balance off.

 Yes, this is a blog about beards, but the sideburns are also a crucial element.
 They need to be kept in check, and letting them get too unruly will widen your face.
-If you keep a short haircut on the sides and a thick beard, you need to be sure the sideburns taper in between the two lengths: shorter at the top of the ear and gradually getting longer as you move into the bulk of the beard, and while you may be able to trim the bulk of your beard yourself, tapering sideburns requires a technique that really should be done be your barber.
+For instance, if you keep a short haircut on the sides and a thick beard, you need to be sure the sideburns taper in between the two lengths.
+Keep them shorter at the top of the ear and gradually getting longer as you move into the bulk of the beard.
+While you may be able to trim the bulk of your beard yourself, consider visiting a barber for your sideburns.
+Tapering sideburns requires a technique that really should be done by someone with experience.

 Tools and Products: How to Keep Your Beard Fresh